Can NRIs open both NRE and NRO trading accounts?

 • Can an NRI link both NRE and NRO accounts to a single trading account?

-An NRI is permitted to open both NRE and NRO accounts with any bank that is authorized by the Reserve Bank of India (RBI).
-However, when it comes to linking these accounts to a trading account with FYERS, an NRI must choose to link either one — an ...
+While NRIs can open both NRE and NRO accounts with any Reserve Bank of India (RBI)-approved bank, when it comes to linking these with a trading account at FYERS, only one account can be linked at a time.
+Account linking rules at FYERS You must choose ...

 • Can NRIs open an account with FYERS using NRO account?